cya-technology/cya-technology.github.io/index.md

 Welcome to my cybersecurity portfolio.

-I am a cybersecurity student with experience in:
+Building on 10+ years of business systems implementation experience, I have developed hands-on skills in:
 - Blue team cyber defense and system hardening
 - Windows and Linux security administration
 - Network security and firewall configuration